 a.
-A DCMA Security Review Worksheet is required to ensure OPSEC, INFOSEC, CUI, and Industrial Security requirements are identified in procurement actions if applicable; especially when a contractor will have routine physical access to a Government site, building, or system to perform their contractual duties IAW DoD Manual 5220.32, Volume 2, "National Industrial Security Program: Industrial Security Procedures for Government Activities," (See References).
-See Resource Page for the current DCMA Security Review Worksheet template.
+A DCMA Security Review Worksheet is required to ensure OPSEC, INFOSEC, CUI, and Industrial Security requirements are identified in procurement actions if applicable; especially when a contractor will have routine physical access to a Federal Government site, building, or system to perform their contractual duties IAW Volume 1 of DoD Manual 5220.32 and Part 117 of Title 32, Code of Federal Regulations.
+See the Resource Page for the current DCMA Security Review Worksheet template.

-- b.
-The RA completes the first portion of the worksheet, indicating the appropriate security criteria as outlined in the PWS, SOW, or Technical Specifications, and submits the form along with the PWS, SOW, or Technical Specifications to the IT Directorate, Cybersecurity Division for a security review using the group mailbox (see Resource Page) for concurrence within 5 business days of required PR package completion date. - c.
-DCMA IT Cybersecurity will review and complete the worksheet as needed and review the PWS within 3 business days and forward the worksheet to the DCMA Information Security Program Manager (ISPM) Inbox via the email address provided on the DCMA Security Review Worksheet (see Resource Page). - d.
-The ISPM will review the worksheet and associated documents to ensure security requirements are properly identified, and render a decision within 3 business days.
+b.
+The RA completes the first portion of the worksheet, indicating the appropriate security criteria as outlined in the PWS, SOW, or Technical Specifications, and submits the form along with the PWS, SOW, or Technical Specifications to the IT Directorate, Cybersecurity Division for a security review using the group mailbox (see Resource Page) for concurrence within five business days of required PR package completion date.

+c.
+DCMA IT Cybersecurity will review and complete the worksheet as needed and review the PWS within five business days and forward the worksheet to the DCMA Information Security Program Manager (ISPM) Inbox via the email address provided on the DCMA Security Review Worksheet (see Resource Page). d.
+The ISPM will review the worksheet and associated documents to ensure security requirements are properly identified and correct security classification markings have been applied (see worksheet template on the Resource Page) and render a decision within five business days.
 If the DD Form 254 is required, the ISPM will validate and coordinate all security requirements actions and certify the DD Form 254 in the Defense Counterintelligence and Security Agency, National Industrial Security Program Contract Classification System.
-The ISPM will acknowledge the actions taken regarding the DD Form 254 on the DCMA Security Review Worksheet and return the worksheet to the contracting officer/contract specialist who will complete in the PIEE suite. - e.
-The RA is responsible for ensuring the worksheet is submitted to and completed by the appropriate personnel and submitting to the PC with the PR package.
-The DCMA Security Review Worksheet is periodically updated by DCMA INFOSEC; the latest version of the form is available on the Resource Page.
+The ISPM will acknowledge the actions taken regarding the DD Form 254 on the DCMA Security Review Worksheet and return the worksheet to the KO/CS who will complete in the PIEE suite.

+e.
+The RA is responsible for ensuring the worksheet is completed by the appropriate personnel and submitted to the PC with the PR package.
+The DCMA Security Review Worksheet is periodically updated by DCMA INFOSEC.
+The latest version of the form is available on the Resource Page.